 Try Thingiverse today.

 Cults is another big name in the field of 3D printing and has been around for a long time as well.
 It was founded in 2014 and now comprises more than 1 million members across the spectrum.

-Unlike Thingiverse, Cults 3D offers paid designs.
+Unlike Thingiverse, Cults 3D offers paid designs and is a great alternative.
 These are some of the most top-notch created designs you’re going to find on the site among other freebies as well.

 The best thing I like about Cults 3D are the gifs that they show of the actual 3D printed models moving around, especially their ‘Flexi’ prints.

 Cults 3D’s catalog is just as diverse (but not as extensive) as Thingiverse.
 The categories of downloadable files range from art, jewelry, fashion, home, and gadgets to a whole lot more.

 As compared to Thingiverse, Cults 3D boasts a highly refined user interface that’s easy to navigate and find desirable models.
 A few of the cool features is the ‘Random’ button on the top right that randomly picks a model that you can check out.